What Are C-Level Corporate Jobs?

 - Ensure your contact information is on your LinkedIn profile.

 - Create short YouTube "mini-lectures" where you can demonstrate your thought leadership.

 - Write a book or an e-book on a subject where you are a thought leader and upload it to Amazon and elsewhere.

-If done well, these tactics will make you more accessible and attractive to executive recruiters.
+If done well, these tactics may make you more accessible and attractive to executive recruiters.

 - C-level corporate jobs are the top executive positions in a company.

 - The "C" in "C-level" usually stands for chief.

 - Employees in C-level positions are some of the most influential and highly paid members of an organization.